Adam Green's Aladdin

-Adam Green's Aladdin is an independent film written, directed by, and starring Adam Green.
+Adam Green's Aladdin is a 2016 American fantasy comedy-drama film written, directed by, and starring Adam Green.
 It presents a modern take on the Arabian Nights classic tale.
 The film stars Alia Shawkat, Natasha Lyonne, Jack Dishel, Macaulay Culkin, and Nicole LaLiberte.
 The film explores themes of technology, government repression, greed, and true love.
 The film was partially funded through the crowdfunding website Kickstarter, and filmed over the summer of 2014.
-The film was released on April 15, 2016, through video on demand.
+The film was released on April 15, 2016, through video on demand and on Blu-ray on November 1, 2024.

 Premise

 The film revolves around Aladdin's dysfunctional family, who live in an average American city ruled by a corrupt sultan with a decadent socialite daughter.